kojodoc/kojodoc.github.io/tutorials/lessons-level1-sup/recursion.md

 ### Exercise

-Write a program to make the something like the following figure:
+Write a program to make the something like the following figure (notice how the tree is made out of smaller trees; every tree has two smaller trees within it):

 ![fractal-tree](fractal-tree.png)